apache/druid/docs/api-reference/sql-api.md

 #### Sample request

 The following example retrieves all rows in the `wikipedia` datasource where the `user` is `BlueMoon2662`.
+The query is assigned the ID `request01` using the `sqlQueryId` parameter.
+Optional properties `header`, `typesHeader`, and `sqlTypesHeader` are included to add type information to the response.

 <!--DOCUSAURUS_CODE_TABS-->